Home

 Student story

-If the measures to the left and right of the normal temperature are symmetrical (see figure), the correlation is close to zero.
-From what the student concluded that there is no correlation between temperature and well-being (ha!).
+If deviations from normal temperature are symmetrical (as shown in the figure), the correlation is close to zero.
+The student concluded, erroneously, that no correlation exists between temperature and well-being.

-The example shows that the "measure of association" we have introduced is not universal.
-The reasoning given in its construction refers only to linear dependencies.
+The example highlights that the "measure of association" here is not universal.
+The reasoning in constructing the Pearson correlation only holds for linear dependencies.

-In other words, a researcher somehow must know in advance that there is either a linear dependence or no association at all to draw more or less correct conclusions.
+If the relationship differs, the correlation coefficient can become random.
+In other words, the researcher must know in advance that there is either a linear relationship or no association at all to interpret the coefficient correctly.

 Example #2